What is Blackboard?

 Contact Blackboard Support - If you need help using a feature in Blackboard and the above website does not help, please send an email send an email by clicking the Contact Us link in the top right of this page

 USI students enrolled in courses can access Blackboard by logging into MyUSI and clicking Blackboard logo to the right of the page.
-Detailed instructions for logging in can be found here.
+Detailed instructions for logging in to Blackboard can be found online.

-ICN students, non-credit students and guests can access Blackboard directly through the Blackboard home page at http://bb.usi.edu.
-Detailed instructions for logging in can be found here.
+ICN students, non-credit students and guests can access Blackboard directly through the Blackboard home page at usi.blackboard.com.
+Detailed instructions for logging in to Blackboard can be found online.

 You will need to call the USI Information Technology Help Desk at 812-465-1080 for instructions on obtaining your PIN number.